mitalix/pxe_boot_rpi/README.md

 sudo exportfs -a
 ```

 In the meantime, run on another screen to watch if the system tries to download files.
 If it works, then you will see failure messages, but then success messages.
-It takes a few minutes over a wifi nfs mount, he he.
+It takes more than a few minutes over a wifi nfs mount, he he.

 ```
 journalctl -fex